 Set the breakpoints in the Node.js code as necessary.

-Choose the newly created Node.js configuration in the Select run/debug configuration drop-down list on the toolbar and click next to it.
+Select the newly created Node.js configuration from the Select run/debug configuration list on the toolbar and click next to it.

 Proceed as during a local debugging session, as described above.